-Before going off half-cocked and raising the eyebrows of your accountant, to take a look at the critical practice numbers to see what you can offer in the way of a monetary or gift reward.
+Before raising the eyebrows of your accountant, to take a look at the critical practice numbers to see what you can offer in the way of a monetary or gift reward.
 The industry benchmark for a general dental practice is 22% to 26% of total adjusted monthly collections for staff salaries, and that includes benefits.
 If you are already at that point or more, raising wages is not a good idea unless you can also raise production to increase collections.
 Many dental practices struggle to pay higher staff salaries because they give raises without considering where the revenue will come from to pay the increased expense.
 The pressure on the dentist to produce more can make a dentist feel resentful, now and in the future.

 Most dental employees know that there is a demand for their services in the dental community.
 Most dentists are aware of this and worry about losing top performers to their colleague up the street.
 Cloud Dentistry, is aware of the critical need for top notch professional is the dental business world and is a valued service to dentists looking for the best.

 In surveys from dental teams, it is noted that many would stay at their present jobs if they are shown appreciation, respect, love and an opportunity to grow even if they know they can make more money elsewhere.
 These displays offer boosts in self-esteem and offers a sense of connectedness like a family.